BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 some range.
 The current solution to this is to use an index_sequence which most often necessitates the creation of a helper function.

-Another type of problems relate to the need of being able to convert regular data structures to packs in order to use them in contexts where packs can be used, such as when calling a function.
+Another type of problem relates to the need of being able to convert regular data structures to packs in order to use them in contexts where packs can be used, such as when calling a function.
 A prime example is the apply function which allows calling a function with the individual elements of a tuple.

-To solve these problems today requires expert level knowledge of variadic templates, perfect forwarding and not least the patterns to use the bleak tools of the language to achieve the desired effects.
-Even after significant training writing such code is slow and error prone, the notorious error messages in template code compound the problem.
+To solve these problems today requires expert level knowledge of variadic templates, perfect forwarding and not least patterns to use the bleak tools of the language to achieve the desired effects.
+Even after significant training writing such code is slow and error prone, the notorious error messages in template code compounding the problem.

 This proposal significantly lowers the threshold for programmer skill required to work with variadic template code and makes the process less tedious and error prone.
 In addition it is foreseen that it could have a significant positive impact on